PuchatekwSzortach/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Speed limit (120km/h)			| Speed limit (120km/h)  |

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-With a test set of only 5 images it would be wrong to make any statements about real world accuracy at large, but results at at least promising.
+With a test set of only 5 images it would be wrong to make any statements about real world accuracy at large, but results are at least promising.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 Softmax computations are done in cell [19].
 Model is 100% sure about all of its predictions, including the the single wrong prediction.
-Since all but top prediction had true 0% (rather than say 0.0001%) confidence, reporting top predictions 2 to 5, as well as their orders, isn't meanigful - it's just the order in which labels are defined by numerical ids:
+Since all but top prediction had true 0% (rather than say 0.0001%) confidence, reporting top predictions 2 to 5, as well as their orders, isn't meanigful - it's just the order in which labels are defined by numerical ids.
+Therefore in here I only provide top prediction, for top 5 output please refer to cell [19].

 For Right-of-way at the next intersection:
 	No entry: 100.0% (WRONG PREDICTION), everything else 0%